Introduction

 Source: Vertex Phase 3 Trial Data

 As you can see above, while this is not a leap forward in pain reduction vs opioids, it is still a huge step for patient health: decent pain reduction with no addictive potential.
+Any separation between suzetrigine and hydrocodone+acetaminophen in the first few hours is small and below the threshold considered clinically meaningful, so over the full course of treatment the two are equivalent.
 In addition, the comparison here of suzetrigine vs hydrocodone+acetaminophen is a bit unfair: suzetrigine is also medically compatible with acetaminophen (the drugs work on different pathways) but was compared without acetaminophen.
 It is very likely that suzetrigine+acetaminophen would be even more effective than suzetrigine alone given its success in multimodal pain protocols.
 It's an easy combination to try.

 How Many Opioid Prescriptions Could Be Avoided by Switching to Suzetrigine?